Phone- (303) 525-0611 or Email: Don@QDROColorado.com

 What is a QDRO?
 A Qualified Domestic Relations Order (QDRO) is a legal document that directs the administrator of a pension plan to give a certain amount of an employee's pension to his/her non-employee ex-spouse after the divorce is final.

-As a licensed attorney, CERTIFIED FINANCIAL PLANNER CERTIFICANT, and a Certified Divorce Financial Analyst, I am uniquely qualified to prepare QDROs for divorcing spouses.
+As a licensed Colorado attorney with over 15 years of QDRO experience, I am uniquely qualified to prepare QDROs for divorcing spouses.
 I have the legal knowledge, skill, and experience to draft an effective QDRO.
 In addition, I have the financial planning expertise to navigate the maze and complexity of the field of retirement plans.

 QDROs are complex legal documents.
 A small mistake in the language used in the QDRO could cost you thousands of dollars in lost benefit payments.
 Be wary of "model" QDROs that plan administrators provide—they are often designed to benefit the plan and the participant spouse.